The Ultimate Guide to Investment Tracking

 The most reliable "source of truth" in India is the CAS.
 This is a single statement generated by NSDL or CDSL that aggregates all your holdings across all brokers and mutual fund houses.

-The CAS provides a monthly view of mutual fund holdings across different fund houses in India.
+The CAS provides a monthly view of mutual fund holdings across different fund houses in India, giving you a clean starting point to analyse your mutual fund portfolio like a pro.

 2. The API Sync Method